nathell/skyscraper/README.md

 There are other functions that may be more convenient to use, depending on the application.
 These are:

  - `do-scrape`: Exactly like `scrape`, but takes a seed and an explicit map of options, instead of keyword arguments. `scrape` is in fact a very thin layer of syntactic sugar on top of `do-scrape`.
  - `scrape-csv`: Invoked as `(scrape-csv seed output-filename params)`.
 Saves the results of scraping to a CSV file named by `output-filename`.
 The first line of the file will contain column names (corresponding to leaf context keys) in an unspecified order, while the remaining lines will contain the corresponding data.
-Relies on the processed cache being enabled, as it invokes the scraping machinery twice (once to obtain a list of keys and once to generate the actual data).
+Relies on the processed cache being enabled, as it invokes the scraping machinery twice (once to obtain a list of keys and once to generate the actual data), unless `:all-keys false` is specified, in which case only the keys of first scraped map will be present in the CSV file.
  - `get-cache-keys`: Invoked like `do-scrape`; runs scraping, but instead of normal output, returns a vector containing the generated cache keys and processors that produced them.
 Not lazy.

 ## Examples